A Life to Call Mine

-A long time ago, in what now feels like a galaxy far faraway from my current life, I spent a lot of time in India being a ‘seeker’.
-In fact the name Yamini (meaning ‘night’) is from that era.
-I frequently visited the Osho commune in Pune and travelled from there to explore the breadth and depth of India.
+A long time ago, in what now feels like a galaxy far far away from my current life, I spent a lot of time in India being a ‘seeker’.
+In fact, my former name Yamini (meaning ‘night’) is from that era.
+I frequently visited the Osho commune in Pune and traveled from there to explore the breadth and depth of India.

 What I was really seeking was a life to call mine.